Vaibhavi15-04/INVENTORY-MANAGEMENT-SYSTEM/README.md

 This is a JSON based INVENTORY MANAGEMENT SYSTEM using python.

     The project is basically divide into four portion.
     1st portion is for storing the written records into a JSON file.
 I have taken four different categories and created 4 different Json file.

     2nd portion is for insertion of new products in the inventory.

     3rd portion is for updating information related to already existing product in the inventory.
-Whch is also I have divided into 2 parts:
+Which is also I have divided into 2 parts:
          1st updation of price.
          2nd updation of quantity.